Accredited by the Computing Accreditation Commission of ABET, http://abet.org

 Prerequisites: MIS 245 or IS 265 or ACCT 115 or ACCT 117 or MGMT 390

 A comprehensive overview of the various types of computing applications used by businesses in order to run effectively and efficiently.
 All the major functional departments within organizations are examined and evaluated to see how applications are integrated to implement "business processes" that flow across department boundaries, and from suppliers to customers.
-The modeling of business situations and the design of applicable software solutions.
+Students will learn to model business situations and the design of applicable software solutions.
 A full-semester hands-on student project will provide experience in designing solutions to changes in the business environment.

 IS 350.
 Computers, Society and Ethics.
 3 credits, 3 contact hours (3;0;0).